 What can be done?

-Negotiations have been ongoing since 2012 but the state has not been in a hurry.
+The state needs to come to a satisfactory settlement with the current tenant but has not been in a hurry.
 It was the same with the right of way to the old church and graveyard – a saga that went on from its first being raised in 1974 to 2003 when these concerns were finally resolved by purchase.
 It needs one great push from our TDs and councillors to get the financial support that is needed to develop Durrow as a first class visitor attraction.

 What’s special about the house?
 Has it a history?

 The lands of Durrow formerly belonged to the monastery.
 After the Reformation the monastic lands were immediately regranted to the Prior of the now dissolved monastery, Contan O’Molloy, on a 21 year lease in the 1540s.
 According to the Obits of Kilcormac Contan O’Molloy, prior of Durrow, was slain in 1553.
 About 1561 the Durrow lands were leased for 21 years at a rent of £10 a year to Nicholas Herbert, a member of an old English family.
 Herbert received a full grant of the property in 1574.

 Nicholas Herbert was succeeded by Richard and in turn by George, the third baronet.
 The latter died without issue in 1712.
 His sister Frances Herbert married Major Patrick Fox of Foxhall, County Longford but there were no children of the marriage and as a result Philip Rawson Stepney succeeded to the estates.
 It was Mrs Fox who rebuilt the abbey church in about 1730.

 The Durrow estate eventually passed to Herbert Rawson Stepney who was obliged to sell it to John Toler in 1815.
 His death is marked on a memorial tablet in the old church.

 The Hanging Judge whose ‘scanty knowledge of law, his gross partiality, his callousness and his buffoonery, completely disqualified him from the position’.